tdhock/change-tutorial/Submission.md

 Toby Dylan Hocking is a post-doctoral researcher, working on new machine learning models for genomic data.
-He has implemented several R packages for change-point detection (neuroblastoma, bams, PeakSegDP, PeakSegJoint, coseg).
+He has implemented several R packages for changepoint detection (neuroblastoma, bams, PeakSegDP, PeakSegJoint, coseg).
 He has also implemented several R graphics packages, including directlabels (won best student poster at useR2011) and animint (presented in a JSM2015 invited session and a useR2016